falconsoft3d/full-stack-nextjs-firebase/README.md

 # Full Stack Nextjs Firebase
 Code summary to facilitate the development of applications using NextJS and Firebase

+1- base.

-1- Login.
+2- Login.
 - html
 - bootstrap
 - taildwind

-2- Login and Register.
+3- Login and Register.

-3- Login, Register and Crud.
+4- Login, Register and Crud.

-4- Forms and Validations
+5- Forms and Validations

-6- Payments
+7- Payments

-7- Redux
+8- Redux

-8- Dockers
+9- Dockers